-So are planning a trip to Scotland and have booked your flights / trains / kayak to Scotland.
+So you are planning a trip to Scotland?
 Hooray!
 How exciting!
 Don’t know where to start with the rest of the planning?
-Hey, I get it.

 Travelling to any new place can be overwhelming – and with thousands of miles of stunning scenery, lochs, mediaeval cities, castles, mountains, national parks and hundreds of islands to visit, planning your trip to Scotland can be mind-boggling.

-However, I can help.
-Here’s my guide to everything you need to know to plan your trip to Scotland.
+Here’s my guide to everything you need to know about planning a trip to Scotland.

-You’ve probably got a few things to do in Scotland on your list already.
-Heard about the Isle of Skye?
-Edinburgh?
-Glencoe?
+You’ve probably got a few things to do in Scotland on your to-do list already.
+Want to visit the Isle of Skye?
+Go to the Edinburgh festival?
+Drive through Glencoe?
 See that castle with the wee bridge?
-Maybe climb Ben Nevis.

 Planning a road trip around Scotland

-- Drive the iconic North Coast 500 – Scotland’s most famous road trip takes in 500 miles around the north coast of Scotland taking in some of the most spectacular scenery in the world.
+- Do you want to drive the North Coast 500?
+Scotland’s most famous road trip takes in 500 miles around the north coast of Scotland taking in some of the most spectacular scenery in the world.
+Here is a perfect 7 day north coast 500 itinerary.

-- Explore the best bits of central Scotland and the highlands road trip – starting in Edinburgh, road trip to Loch Lomond, then head north to explore Scotland’s most famous glen, Glencoe and on to Loch Ness before returning via beautiful Perthshire.
+- Want to visit the Highlands of Scotland?
+Explore the best bits of central Scotland and the highlands road trip – starting in Edinburgh, road trip to Loch Lomond, then head north to explore Scotland’s most famous glen, Glencoe and on to Loch Ness before returning via beautiful Perthshire.

-- Get on a ferry and go island-hopping on the west coast – Grab a ferry hopping ticket from CalMac and sail from Skye to Mallaig, Kilchoan to Tobermory, and Craignure to Oban.
+- Thinking of going Island hopping?
+Get on a ferry and go island-hopping on the west coast – Grab a ferry hopping ticket from CalMac and sail from Skye to Mallaig, Kilchoan to Tobermory, and Craignure to Oban.

-- Discover the wilds of Wester Ross – With over 3000 square miles of soaring mountains and atmospheric glens, ancient Caledonian forest and wild beaches set against a backdrop of fjord-like lochs; Wester Ross is one of the world’s most spectacular, and remote, regions.
+- Really want to get off the beaten track and see Scotland’s west coast?
+Discover the wilds of Wester Ross – With over 3000 square miles of soaring mountains and atmospheric glens, ancient Caledonian forest and wild beaches set against a backdrop of fjord-like lochs; Wester Ross is one of the world’s most spectacular, and remote, regions.

 More Scotland itineraries